 - Photocopying and Scanning – Copiers are available at several locations in the AAEL.
 They require copy cards, which may be purchased from a dispenser on the 1st floor or at the 2nd floor Reserves Desk.
 Scanners are available at computing clusters throughout the Library.

 A valid MCard is required to check out materials.
 Faculty have a loan period of 8 weeks with 6 renewals for regularly circulating materials.
 Loan periods for other materials may vary:

 - Journals and Reference: do not circulate

 Library-to-Library Delivery – Use this service to have books from other libraries delivered to the campus library of your choice.
 Delivery requests can be made through Mirlyn: Log in, search for the book, click on “What Libraries Have” holdings link, then click on the “Get This” link.

 Interlibrary Loan – When books and articles are not available at the UM Library, you may request copies through Interlibrary Loan.
 To Place a request go to: http://ill.lib.umich.edu .

 7-Fast – 7-Fast offers delivery of books and articles to all faculty, graduate students and proxies for free.
 They also deliver UM materials to undergraduates and staff, online and on campus for $3.75 per request.
 For more information and to use the service, go to: http://www.lib.umich.edu/7fast/ .

-The Art & Design Field Librarian, Annette Haines, serves the students, faculty, and staff in the School of Art & Design.
-See her for help with any informational need.
-Her office is located in the Art & Architecture Building in the Smucker-Wagstaff Academic Programs area.
-She is available for drop-in visits or you may make an appointment by emailing her at firstname.lastname@example.org.
+The Interim Art & Design Field Librarian, Jamie Lausch Vander Broek, serves the students, faculty, and staff in the School of Art & Design.
+See her for assistance with library resources, help with CTOOLs, and for any library instruction for you or your students.
+Make an appointment by emailing firstname.lastname@example.org.

 Listed here are the main online resources that you will need to get started in your research.